tiffany-nguyen/CodonAdjust/README.md

 	Rscript optimize_codon_allstop.R sample/aa_input.csv sample/nt_input.csv 0.1 allstop_output

 # Support
-* Feel free to reach me at tiffany.nguyen[at]aist.go.jp
+* If you have any questions regarding to CodonAdjust, please reach me at tiffany.nguyen[at]aist.go.jp